 - i.
-The Class Teacher should expect pupils to adhere to the Positive Behaviour Policy (see Appendix 2).
+The Class Teacher should expect pupils to adhere to the Positive Behaviour Policy (Appendix 2). - ii.

-- ii.
 The Class Tutor will have very regular contact with a group of pupils, seeing them every morning.
-On most mornings, the time will be short and the main tasks will be registration and notices; however, during Tuesday morning, the teacher will have a longer time to devote to pastoral matters.
+On most mornings, the time will be short and the main tasks will be registration and notices; however, during Tuesday morning, the teacher will have a longer time to devote to pastoral matters and the delivery of the Preventative Curriculum.
 It is hoped that strong relationships will be created as the Class Tutor moves up with the group.
-The areas which fall to the Class Tutor are:

-- attendance

-- punctuality

-- diary check (is it neat; homework pattern laid out two weeks in advance; is it signed by parents etc?)

-- dissemination of information

-- pastoral care

-- uniform / appearance / jewellery.
+The areas which fall to the Class Tutor are: - Attendance. - Punctuality. - diary check (is it neat; homework pattern laid out two weeks in advance etc.). - dissemination of information. - pastoral care and delivery of the Preventative Curriculum. - uniform / appearance / jewellery.